 o.
 Attorney-client privileged materials, unless the Board of Trustees and/or President has waived such privilege; and,

 p.
 Information discussed during an executive session of the University Board of Trustees held in accordance with the Open Public Meetings Act.

-Chapter 3 – Gifts and Honoraria
+Chapter 3 – Gifts